-University of Westminster courses capitalise on the benefits that London as a global city and as a major creative, intellectual and technology hub has to offer for the learning environment and experience of our students.
-London and the surrounding area are also at the heart of the UK Game Development industry with 886 developers and publishers in Greater London alone (here).
+London and the surrounding area are the heart of the UK Game Development industry with 655 developers and publishers in Greater London alone (here).
 This hub of game development will offer many opportunities for invited speakers, internships and graduate employment.